department-of-veterans-affairs/va-digital-service-handbook/_pages/service-design/resources/index.md

 # link here
 #
 # Title and Description display on page and in meta
-title: Service Design Resources
+title: Related resources
-description: Resources you can use throughout the service lifecycle.
+description: Resources for specific activities to help you throughout each phase of the service lifecycle.
-#
-# Internal page menu - titles here match titles in Markdown
-sections:
-  - User research resources
-  - Technical resources
-  - Project management resources
 #
 # Don't edit items below - they control the page layout
 layout: page